mwadman/mwadman.github.io/_posts/2018-04-08-OpenStack-Lab-Network-Vagrant.markdown

 # Conclusion

-With this configuration file we have configured Vagrant to provision all of our VM's with all of the correct interface-to-adapter mappings.
+With this configuration file we have configured Vagrant to provision all our VM's with the correct interface-to-adapter mappings.

 While we could run `vagrant up` to ask Vagrant to provision and turn on the VM's, Vagrant won't finish as it will not be able to reach the hosts.
 Before it can do so, we need to configure a DHCP server to hand out addresses, which I'll cover in the next post.